ayush9009/zoom-meeting-app/README.md

 With a clean and modern UI, the Zoom Clone is an easy-to-use platform that enables you to stay connected with anyone, anywhere, and at any time.
-Whether you're looking to host a business meeting or catch up with friends and family, the Zoom Clone has everything you need to make video meetings easy, convenient, and accessible.
+Whether you're looking to host a business meeting or catch up with friends and family, the Zoom Clone has everything you need to make video meetings easy, convenient, and accessible.This application also provides you light and dark mode.

 ![Screenshot (213)](https://user-images.githubusercontent.com/97290036/236371512-377643f9-5c7e-4faa-ab82-f62b049e51b8.png)